 Interesting results, but let’s try an alternative approach to measuring network throughput before jumping to any conclusions.

 Testing Raspberry Pi 4 Throughput With iPerf

 We can easily measure “raw” network performance by moving as much data as possible between two computers for a certain period of time.
 One of those computers has to play a role of a client by generating a lot of gibberish and sending it to the second machine which can simply discard all of that traffic upon arrival.

 There are many ways to perform such a test but

-iperf is a kind of an industry standard and it’s very easy to use, which makes it a good choice for our quick test.
+iperf is a kind of industry standard, and it’s very easy to use, which makes it a good choice for our quick test.